Four reasons fall is a great time to shop for a home

 2. Prices are dropping

-As the real estate market cools off for the year, home prices start to fall along with the leaves.
+As the real estate market cools off for the year, home prices start to fall along with the temperatures.
 With fewer buyers in the market, sellers who weren’t able to close a deal during the peak season may start to panic as they seek to unload their homes before the holidays.
-When RealtyTrac crunched the data from more than 32 million home sales over 15 years, it found that buyers who make their move in October pay, on average, 2.6 percent below estimated market value for their homes.
-On a $300,000 home, that adds up to a nearly $8,000 discount.

 3. You’ll have more options

-Since fewer people buy homes in the fall, inventories are usually at their highest—especially for buyers seeking starter homes, which are hard to find these days.
-According to Trulia, the U.S. supply of starter homes gets a 7 percent boost between October and December, reaching its annual peak in most large metro markets.
+Since fewer people buy homes in the fall, inventories are usually at their highest — especially for buyers seeking starter homes, which are hard to find these days.
+Thanks to a pandemic and economic changes, the housing trends have changed in recent years, and home inventories are still lower than they were before 2020.
+But what hasn’t changed is the boost in the number of houses for sale starting around September.
 That means more opportunities to find a home that checks all your boxes.

 4. Real estate agents aren’t as busy